EcoFreshKase/pqc-tls-performance/README.md

 # Prerequisites
-- OpenSSL 3.0.0
+- OpenSSL 3.4.11 locally installed
-- ops-provider 0.10.1
+- opsprovider 0.10.1-dev
-- Both the default provider and the oqsprovider need to be active
-  - see the [oqs-provide README](https://github.com/open-quantum-safe/oqs-provider) on how to install the oqsprovider
 - pqsprovider 0.2.0
+- oqsprovider and pqsprovider so files need to be in `/usr/lib/x86_64-linux-gnu/ossl-modules/`

 # Installation

+## OpenSSl 3.5

 Create a side installation of openssl3.5
 ```bash